 The list of government accredited testing laboratories for DNA testing includes:

-Note: The Ministry of Justice reviews their list of accredited laboratories every year [updated for 2020].
+Note: The Ministry of Justice will review their list of accredited laboratories in August every year [updated for 2021].

 The testing laboratories set their own conditions and fees.
 You should check their individual websites for the most current details and prices.